 The AWOL is deceptively marketed as a way to avoid carbohydrates in alcohol.
 But liquor (distilled spirit) contains no carbs.
 Whiskey, Scotch, vodka, rum, gin, tequila and other spirits are carb-free.
 There’s absolutely no need to inhale them to avoid carbs.
 Nor to avoid sodium, fat, or gluten.
 That’s because they contain none.

-On the other hand, customers lose the tastes and mouth sensations from savoring a beverage.
+On the other hand, customers lose the tastes and mouth sensations from savoring a drink.
 It’s like taking a fistful of vitamin tablets instead of enjoying a delicious meal.
 Learn more at AWOL: Alcohol Without Liquid.

 Once the alcohol enters the bloodstream, it quickly travels to all areas of the body.
 And it’s more soluble in water than fat.
 Therefore, people with a high proportion of body fat will have higher blood alcohol concentration (BAC) than thin people.
 This is true even if they drink the same amount of alcohol in the same amount of time.